The GENCODE Primary transcript set

 Long-read sequencing technologies such as those developed by Oxford Nanopore Technologies (ONT) and Pacific Biosciences (PacBio) have driven a step-change in our ability to capture the transcriptome.
 As a reference gene annotation resource GENCODE aims to capture this transcript diversity in human and mouse and present it in an organised way to support its use in downstream analysis.

-Historically, we have presented two categories of transcripts in GENCODE gene annotation: GENCODE comprehensive, which captures all annotated transcripts, and GENCODE Basic, a smaller subset of transcripts containing only full-length transcripts at protein-coding genes and enriched for alternative splicing at lncRNA genes.
+Historically, we have presented two categories of transcripts in GENCODE gene annotation: GENCODE Comprehensive, which captures all annotated transcripts, and GENCODE Basic, a smaller subset of transcripts containing only full-length transcripts at protein-coding genes and enriched for alternative splicing at lncRNA genes.
 The length and depth of the reads generated in ONT and PacBio experiments will eventually overwhelm the GENCODE Basic category, for example by adding many tens or hundreds of full-length alternatively spliced transcripts at protein-coding genes.
 While this rich set of annotations will benefit many use-cases, we recognise that very many transcripts can hinder others, not least viewing GENCODE transcripts alongside other data in the Ensembl and UCSC genome browsers.
 As such we will be changing the way transcripts are represented, adding a new classification with a small subset of GENCODE Comprehensive transcripts enriched for signals of functional potential.

 The GENCODE Primary transcripts capture a minimal set of transcripts at protein coding genes and include protein-coding exons with evidence of evolutionary constraint and alternative splicing (including exon skips) with high expression.
 The GENCODE Primary subset includes all MANE Select/Ensembl Canonical and MANE Plus Clinical transcripts by default.